 Personal Life and Interests

-I live with my wonderful husband of sixteen years, Mike, and our two adorable cats in the Point Loma area of San Diego, California.
+I live with my wonderful husband of seventeen years, Mike, and our two adorable cats in San Diego, California.
 We love where we live and enjoy taking frequent walks along the bay or up the hill to view the ocean.
 On a clear day, we can see Catalina Island, where we were married on July 4, 2001!

 My hobbies include movies, walking, reading, photography, taking classes, attending personal growth seminars, learning new technology, cooking/baking, dining out, and exploring new areas.